nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 [⬆️ Back to Table of Contents](#table-of-contents)

 ## 2. Annotations box
-The following are annotations throughout this user guide that provide additional information to help you understand the NovaCare features better.
+The following are annotations throughout this user guide that provide additional information to help you understand NovaCare features better.

 <box type="info" seamless>